-Global Victoria's expert team of trade specialists led by our Commissioner to the Americas, Nigel Warren, can provide your business with in-market guidance.
+Global Victoria's expert team of trade specialists led by our Commissioner to the Americas, Brett Stevens, can provide your business with in-market guidance.

 Connect with our team to learn how we can help your business successfully engage with the U.S. and Canada.